-(a) A DHS contracting officer is the signatory official for all interagency acquisitions (IAs).

-(b) All IAs must be authorized by statute.
+- (a) A DHS contracting officer is the signatory official for all interagency acquisitions (IAs). - (b) All IAs must be authorized by statute.
 The statutory authority for placing orders against Federal Supply Schedules (FSS) contracts is 40 U.S.C.
-501 and for government-wide acquisition contracts (GWAC) the authority is 40 U.SC.
+501 and for government-wide acquisition contracts (GWAC) the authority is 40 U.S.C.
 11302(e).
 For work performed by the Department of Energy's national laboratories the statutory authority is 6 U.S.C.
 189. The Economy Act (31 U.S.C.
 1535) is the statutory authority when more specific authority does not exist.
-When the Economy Act is the authorizing statute, contracting officers shall also follow FAR 17.502-2, HSAM 3017.502-270.

-(c) IAs shall not be used to circumvent conditions and limitations imposed on the use of funds.

-(d) Appropriated funds used to pay for goods or services obtained using IA procedures (see HSAM 3017.502-170, HSAM 3017.502-171, and HSAM 3017.502-172) must:

-(1) Meet an existing bona fide need of the fiscal year in which goods or services are acquired;

-(2) Be properly obligated before the expiration of available funds; and

-(3) Comply with any other applicable appropriations law principles.

-(e) Because IAs result in the award of a contract action (e.g., contract, order, modification), in addition to adhering to the applicable requirements of FAR Subpart 17.5, IAs must also comply with other applicable requirements of the FAR, HSAR, and HSAM.
+When the Economy Act is the authorizing statute, contracting officers shall also follow FAR 17.502-2, HSAM 3017.502-2, and HSAM 3017.502-270. - (c) IAs shall not be used to circumvent conditions and limitations imposed on the use of funds. - (d) Appropriated funds used to pay for goods or services obtained using IA procedures (see HSAM 3017.502-170, HSAM 3017.502-171, and HSAM 3017.502-172) must: - (1) Meet an existing bona fide need of the fiscal year in which goods or services are acquired; - (2) Be properly obligated before the expiration of available funds; and - (3) Comply with any other applicable appropriations law principles. - (e) Because IAs result in the award of a contract action (e.g., contract, order, modification), in addition to adhering to the applicable requirements of FAR Subpart 17.5, IAs must also comply with other applicable requirements of the FAR, HSAR, and HSAM.
 For example, IAs require market research, acquisition planning (see FAR Subpart 7.1 and HSAM 3007.1), compliance with FAR Subpart 7.3, Contractor Versus Government Performance and OMB Circular A-76, and congressional notification.
 For assisted acquisitions, requesting and servicing agencies must document in the interagency agreement the party responsible for accomplishing required procurement activities and documentation (see HSAM 3017.502-171(c)).

-(f) When DHS appropriations statutes, other laws, or policy place prohibitions or restrictions on the use of funds or how DHS may procure supplies or services, those prohibitions and restrictions apply even when DHS issues orders against another agency's contract or when another agency provides acquisition assistance to DHS.
+- (f) When DHS appropriations statutes, other laws, or policy place prohibitions or restrictions on the use of funds or how DHS may procure supplies or services, those prohibitions and restrictions apply even when DHS issues orders against another agency's contract or when another agency provides acquisition assistance to DHS.
 Therefore, before placing an order against another agency's contract or signing an interagency agreement for an assisted acquisition, the DHS contracting officer shall review the HSAR and DHS class deviations to identify DHS contract clauses applicable to the requirement.
 When clauses apply to a particular requirement, the DHS contracting officer shall incorporate applicable clauses into the order for direct acquisitions or the interagency agreement for assisted acquisitions.
-If either the servicing agency or contractor disagrees with the inclusion of applicable DHS clauses, the DHS contracting officer or enter into the agreement for an assisted acquisition.
-For example:

-(1) HSAR class deviation 15-01 applies to contracts and orders when the requirement has been determined high risk and where (1) a contractor will have/has access to sensitive information, as defined in HSAR 3052.204-71 Contractor Employee Access, or (2) contractor IT systems are used to input, store, process, output, and/or transmit sensitive information.

-(2) HSAR class deviation 13-01 applies to contracts and orders for the purchase of textiles (e.g., uniforms, tents, protective equipment (such as body armor), etc.).
+If either the servicing agency or contractor disagrees with the inclusion of applicable DHS clauses, the DHS contracting officer cannot place the order or enter into the agreement for an assisted acquisition.
+For example: - (1) HSAR Class Deviation 15-01, Revision 1 Safeguarding of Controlled Unclassified Information applies to contracts and orders when (a) a contractor will have access to CUI, as defined in HSAR 3002.101; or (b) Federal information systems, which include contractor information systems operated on behalf of the agency, are used to collect, process, store, or transmit CUI. - (2) HSAR class deviation 13-01 applies to contracts and orders for the purchase of textiles (e.g., uniforms, tents, protective equipment (such as body armor), etc.).